-For appeals that are approved for processing as "e-files," the administrative record will be maintained as electronic images.
+For appeals that are approved for processing as "e-files," in accordance with OMHA policy, the administrative record will be maintained as electronic images.
 Any paper requests and accompanying submissions must be scanned and associated with the electronic record.

-III-2-8 Adding and Removing Claims, and Combining Appeals (Cases)
+II-2-8 Adding and Removing Claims, and Combining Appeals (Cases)